viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 title: "Structuring FastAPI applications with multiple service logic, Postgres integration, and OAuth2 password authentication."
 slug: fastapi-oauth2-postgres
 description: Learn how to effectively structure a FastAPI application with multiple services, integrate with a Postgres backend, implement OAuth2 password authentication.
-keywords: fastapi oauth2 jwt postgres
+keywords: fastapi 3-tier oauth2 jwt postgres
 ---

-This tutorial provides an approach on how to effectively structure a FastAPI application simplifying the implementation of multiple service logic, integrate it with Postgres backend, and implement straightforward OAuth2 Password authentication using Bearer and JWT tokens.
+This tutorial provides an approach on how to effectively structure a FastAPI application simplifying the implementation of multiple service logic, integrate it with Postgres backend, and implement straightforward OAuth2 Password authentication flow using Bearer and JSON Web Tokens (JWT).

 <br/>
 <div class="blog-card">